marcglasberg/weak_map/README.md

 Please, open an <a href="https://github.com/marcglasberg/weak_map/issues">issue</a> to ask for more variations in case you feel the need.

-**Note:** These cache functions are similar to the ones found in the
+**Note:** These cache functions are similar to the "createSelector" functions found in the
 <a href="https://pub.dev/packages/reselect">reselect</a> package.
-The differences are: First, here you can keep any number of cached results for each function, one for each time the function is called with the same states and different parameters.
+The differences are: First, here you can keep any number of cached results for each function, one for each time the function is called with the same state and different parameters.
 Meanwhile, the reselect package only keeps a single cached result per function.
-Second, here it discards the cached information when the state changes or is no longer used.
+Second, here it discards the cached information when the state changes or is no longer used in other parts of the program.
 Meanwhile, the reselect package will always keep the states and cached results in memory.

 <br>